Where's the cover photo from Oasis's (What's The Story) Morning Glory taken?

 If that wasn't enough of an indication of its success, the track also gave us Champagne Supernova, Morning Glory, Roll With It, and their world-famous ballad Wonderwall.

-And with the iconic album came an even more iconic cover, which is instantly recognisable to any Britpop fan.
+With the iconic album came an even more iconic cover, which is instantly recognisable to any Britpop fan worth their salt.

-But where exactly was the artwork taken, and who's on the cover?
+But where exactly was the artwork taken, and who is on the cover?

 Oasis might be Manchester legends, but their most famous cover was shot on London's Berwick Street.

-See a gif of the street then and now:
+See a gif of the Soho street then and now:

 The location, which was chosen because it was a popular location for record stores - cost £25,000 to make.